CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.8 Domestic work place.txt

 ### 2 2 Unauthorized access to vulnerable areas of the home workplace

-Rooms in a home-based workplace where sensitive information is kept and processed, or where vulnerable equipment is located, become vulnerable spaces.
+Domestic workplaces where sensitive information is kept and processed, or where vulnerable equipment is located, become vulnerable spaces.
 If unauthorized persons can enter these rooms unattended, the confidentiality, integrity and availability of the data and information located there is considerably jeopardized.

 ** Examples **

 * One employee had set up a separate study at home but did not complete it consistently.
 When the toddlers were left unattended, they played in the unfastened study.
 Important documents were used as a basis for painting.
 * When a coworker at the domestic workplace was engrossed in a project work, he got a surprising visit.
 While he was making coffee in the kitchen, the visitor wanted to quickly research something on the Internet while he was not locked up, and inadvertently infected him with malicious software.
-### 2 3 Impairment of IT use due to unfavorable working conditions at home
+### 2 3 Impairment of IT use due to unfavorable working conditions at the home workplace

 A non-ergonomic workplace or an unfavorable working environment can result in undisturbed work or a lack of optimal use of IT.
 The disturbances range from noise or heavy traffic to unfavorable lighting and poor ventilation.
 As a result, work processes are restricted and employee potential is used insufficiently.
 There may also be errors in the work, the integrity of data can be reduced.

 ### 2 4 Unsecured file and disk transport

-When documents, media or files are transported between the institution and the home office, there is a risk that this data and information will be lost or stolen, read or manipulated by unauthorized third parties.
+If documents, data carriers or files are transported between the institution and the home office, there is a risk that this data and information will be lost or stolen, read or manipulated by unauthorized third parties.
 File and disk transport can be insufficiently secured in several ways:

 * If unique items are transported (missing backup), goals and tasks can not be achieved as planned after loss.
 * If unencrypted data carriers fall into the wrong hands, this can lead to serious confidentiality losses.
 * If insufficient access protection is available on the way, files or data carriers can be copied or manipulated unnoticed.
 ### 2 5 Unsuitable disposal of data media and documents

-If employees at the domestic workplace are not able to dispose of data media and documents appropriately, there is a risk that they will be thrown into the household waste.
+If employees at the domestic workplace are not able to dispose of data media and documents properly, there is a risk that they will be thrown into the household waste.
 However, attackers can gain valuable information that can be misused specifically for blackmail or industrial espionage.
 The consequences range from the loss of know-how to the threat to the existence of the institution, for example, if important orders fail to materialize or partnerships fail.

 ### 2 6 Manipulation or destruction of IT, accessories, information and software at the home office